-Genealogists found that American rock star Bruce Springsteen’s family tree can be traced back to County Kildare.
+Genealogists found that American rock star Bruce Springsteen’s family tree can be traced back to Co Kildare.

 The Boss’s great-great-great-grandfather, Christy Gerrity, from Rathangan, was, in fact, a bit of a hell-raiser.

 The Irish Independent reported that in 1823 Gerrity was arrested and imprisoned under the Insurrection Act, which targeted those protesting the social injustice of excessive tithes, rent payments, and related evictions of the time.

 However, in 1827 he married Catherine Kelly.
 They lived in a simple mud cabin in the townland of Mountprospect and had eight children.
 Gerrity worked as a carrier transporting people, goods, and livestock, researchers at the Irish Family History Centre discovered.

 In 1853, due to the Famine, the family left Ireland for New Jersey.

 Springsteen discussed his Irish roots, in 2010, during his Ellis Island Medal award.
 During his speech, Springsteen thanked the Irish side of his family the O’Farrells, Garrity, and McNicholas clans, and stated his wife Patty who is also part Irish and he had continued the great Mid-New Jersey tradition of Irish and Italians marrying.